nanoMLMS/snowWiki/docs/CNA.md

     1. Cutoff as 0.85*lattice parameter
     2. The first 1 is the index_frame placeholder.
 Setting *return_pair* to **True** will return the indeces of the atoms forming each pair

+## Computing patterns

+## Computing patterns

+An easier structural descriptor to analyze is provided by **CNA patterns (CNAps)**, which are **single-particle properties** obtained by enumerating the CNA signatures in which a given particle participates.

+For example, a particle with 12 nearest neighbors participates in 12 CNA signatures.
+The *type* of these signatures provides direct information about the local symmetry and structural environment.
+In an ideal FCC crystal, all 12 signatures are of type `(421)`, whereas an icosahedral center is characterized by 12 `(555)` signatures.

+We denote a CNA pattern as a list whose elements consist of the number of occurrences followed by the corresponding signature.
+In the simple cases above, these would be written as:

+- `(12, (421))` for an FCC atom
+- `(12, (555))` for an icosahedral center

+More complex local environments give rise to mixed patterns.
+For instance, an atom lying on a five-fold symmetry axis is identified by the pattern:
+- `[(10, (422)), (2, (555))]`
+indicating participation in ten `(422)` signatures and two `(555)` signatures.

 CNAPs are described in the following table, also available in the readme of the library: